MV Awa Maru: Aftermath

+The United States was immediately concerned for the safety of U.S. POWs who might be subjected to a Japanese reprisal.
+Fleet Admiral Chester W. Nimitz, commander-in-chief of the U.S. Pacific Fleet, intended to publicize that the ship had been sunk by a Japanese mine.
+The Chief of Naval Operations, Fleet Admiral Ernest J. King, was furious at the attack and ordered the recalled to Guam.
+Her commanding officer, Commander Charles Elliott Loughlin, was relieved and informed that he would face a general court-martial.

+Vice Admiral Charles A. Lockwood, commanding all submarines in the Pacific Fleet, pleaded Loughlin's case with King and Secretary of the Navy James Forrestal, saying the order for the Awa Marus safe passage had been ambiguous, though neither were placated.
+Commander Loughlin was found guilty of negligence in obeying orders and issued a letter of admonition, considered a lenient sentence.
+The ruling angered Nimitz, who issued letters of reprimand to members of the court martial, a higher-tier punishment, but did not put it on their records.
+Loughlin was barred from future commands by King, but was eventually promoted after King's retirement.

-Commander Loughlin was found guilty of negligence, and the U.S. Government offered, via neutral Switzerland, to replace the Awa Maru with a similar ship.
+The U.S. Government offered, via neutral Switzerland, to replace the Awa Maru with a similar ship.
 Japan demanded full indemnification.
 On the very day of Japan's surrender, 14 August 1945, Foreign Minister Togo forwarded a message to the United States through Bern, Switzerland, demanding payment of 196,115,000 yen ($45 million) for the loss of 2,003 lives; 30,370,000 yen ($7.25 million) for the goods aboard the Awa Maru; and various other claims, for a total demand of 227,286,600 yen or approximately $52.5 million....No gold bullion is mentioned in the message.The Japanese bill was never paid, and in 1949 the matter was closed.

 In 1980, the People's Republic of China launched one of the biggest salvage efforts on a single ship in history.
 They had successfully located and identified the wreck site in 1977 and were convinced that the vessel was carrying billions in gold and jewels.
 After approximately 5 years and $100 million spent on the effort, the search was finally called off.
 No treasure was found.
 However, several personal artifacts were returned to Japan.

 In the aftermath of the salvage attempt, the NSA scoured thousands of intercepted communications to determine what exactly happened to the treasure.
 From the communications, they determined that the treasure was not to be taken back to Japan.
 It was to be sent from Japan to Singapore where it would then be delivered to Thailand.
 The gold was successfully delivered and the Awa Maru was reloaded with a cargo of tin and rubber for the return trip to Japan.